 Three women doggedly pursue the same man in “Chasing Papi,” a Latin-flavored comic romp poised to mine the mostly untapped but potentially lucrative Latin crossover market.
-English-lingo pic should fare well, especially among women in urban areas -- and even better in ancillary markets.
+Its multi-ethnic commercial viability enhanced through the casting of up-and-coming starlets, an infusion of Latin pop cultural references and a soundtrack jammed with popular Hispanic recording artists, English-lingo pic should fare well, especially among women in urban areas — and even better in ancillary markets.

 Given the success with which the Latin Grammys have exploited the surge in the ethnicity’s crossover appeal, it was inevitable Hollywood would target the rapidly expanding demographic.
 Enter producer Forest Whitaker, who shepherded the project with an eye toward wooing both its core demo and other audience segments.
 Even its hybrid title smacks of savvy cross-cultural marketing: “Papi,” which translates roughly as “My Main Man” has been widely adopted as a cool Spanglish term in hipster circles.

 Papi is the muy guapo Tomas Fuentes (Mexican soap star Eduardo Verastegui, who recalls a younger Antonio Banderas).
 An adman based in Los Angeles, Tomas has a woman in every port: sexy dancer Cici (Colombian-born TV star Sofia Vergara) in Miami, lovely but bookish attorney Lorena (“Rush Hour II’s” Roselyn Sanchez) in Chicago, and spoiled heiress Patricia (recording artist Jaci Velasquez) in New York.